muffinmad/emacs-vc-hgcmd/README.md

 #### File renames and short log

-`vc-hgcmd` can't show file renames in `vc-dir` and doesn't have short log version yet
+`vc-hgcmd` can't show file renames in `vc-dir` and doesn't have short log version yet.

 #### Unresolved conflict status for a file